simonhasan/4cscc-lab-manual/_sources/lessons-micropython/display/display-03-variables.md

 - `None`: Represents the absence of a value (similar to null in other languages).
 #### Function and Class Keywords:
 - `def`: Used to define functions.
-- class: Used to define classes.
+- `class`: Used to define classes.
 #### Other Keywords:
 `global`: Used to declare global variables.
 `lambda`: Used to create anonymous functions.
 `yield`: Used in generator functions.
 #### micro:bit Keywords (Some are legal, but should be avoided)
 - `microbit`: The micro:bit module name.
--
+- TODO